Creator: Damon Knight

 - Accent Upon The Wrong Syllable: In "You're Another," there's a man in the year 4000 or so whose native language is Esperanto (though not named).
 When he speaks English, he has a thick Esperanto accent, and stresses the penultimate syllable of every word, just as in Esperanto.
 (E.g., "Now you vill give me d'instrument.")

-- Adam and Eve Plot: One short story had two survivors of a biological war, one being an infirm pilot who barely survived the plague and the other being a nurse who had a natural immunity.
+- Adam and Eve Plot: The short story "Not Long Before the End" had two survivors of a biological war, one being an infirm pilot who barely survived the plague and the other being a nurse who had a natural immunity.
 The repopulating never happens, because she is a very moral woman and they're not married.
 (And where are they going to find a priest?)
 The pilot eventually dies, because he has an attack of the sickness in the one place she would never follow him: The men's bathroom.

 - Aesoptinum: The short story "Rule Golden" has an alien that spreads a special plague which induces tele-empathy.
 This means that prison guards become depressed from the sadness of their prisoners, somebody that strikes someone else will feel the pain from their blow, and somebody that kills someone else will suddenly drop dead (strangely, this even includes such acts from a distance, such as shooting someone, which just kills the shooter rather than everyone else within the same radius).
 The ostensible reason the alien does this is to make humans become peaceful before they invent interstellar travel, with a side benefit supposedly being the elimination of hierarchic governments (since "government is force").
 For no particular reason, the plague affects all warm-blooded animals, not just humans.
 This means that all mammals and birds are now effectively vegetarians (unless their prey are insufficiently cuddly-looking), causing the extinction of larger beasts of prey all over the world.